pivotal/docs-tap/tap-gui/plugins/app-live-view-springcloudgateway.md

 To navigate to the **API Overview** page, the user can select the **API Overview** option from the **Information Category** drop-down menu.
-The API Overview page provides route count, number of successes, errors and the rate limited requests.
+The API Overview page provides route count, number of successes, errors, and the rate-limited requests.
 It also provides a `auto refresh` feature to get the updated results.
 These metrics are depicted in a line graph.